 |Andrew Kirk||Martyn O’Reilly||Gavin Gerrard|

-- Directors also participate on Project Groups such as the Carrbridge Bike Park and Carrbridge Playpark Group.
-Individual directors lead on other activities such as policies and procedures, strategic development and grants, as well as executive roles such as Chair, Vice Chair, Secretary and Treasurer.
+- Individual directors lead on other activities such as policies and procedures, windfarm liaison, strategic development, and grants, as well as executive roles such as Chair, Vice Chair, Secretary and Treasurer.

 - The company has no employees (other than an honorarium for book-keeping and minute secretary).

-In recent years CBA has taken on the role of utilising and distributing the funds generated by village events such as Carve Carrbridge, Golden Spurtle and the Duck Race for the benefit of the village and its residents.
+Since 2006 CBA has had the role of distributing the funds generated by village events such as Carve Carrbridge, Golden Spurtle and the Duck Race for the benefit of the village and its residents.
 CBA is also now the designated recipient of the annual Community Benefit Fund payment from the Tom Nan Clach Windfarm.

-The funds raised from the Events and Community Benefit income from the Tom Nan Clach windfarm are disbursed by the Directors after consideration of application from groups in the village.
+- The funds raised from the Events and the Community Benefit income from the Tom Nan Clach windfarm are disbursed by the Directors after consideration of applications from groups in the village.

-For grants under £500 – use the Carrbridge Small Grants online application form for small grants up to £500.
+Carrbridge Small Grants online application form for small grants up to £500.
 Applications received by the end of each month will receive a decision in a few weeks.
 All applicants are encouraged to become Individual and/or Group Members

-Contact with Carr-Bridge Ahead can be made through the directors listed below or by email to [email protected].
+Contact with Carr-Bridge Ahead can be made through the directors listed above or by email to [email protected]